Festivals & Events in Bend

 More than 80 breweries and 200+ beers and ciders will take center stage along the Deschutes River at the most scenic brew fest in the entire Pacific Northwest.

-This classical music festival runs August 8-22 with performances at the Sunriver Resort Great Hall, the Tower Theatre in Bend and the Bend Church of the Nazarene.
-Online ticket sales begin June 1.
+This classical music festival runs August 10-22 with performances at the Sunriver Resort Great Hall, the Tower Theatre in Bend and the Bend Church of the Nazarene.
+Online ticket sales open to the public on June 1, 2019.

-Shakespeare in the Park mixes things up this year with the production of “Jesus Christ Superstar” August 24-25 in Drake Park.
+Shakespeare in the Park returns August 23-24 in Drake Park.

-Art in the High Desert proudly presents more than 110 nationally acclaimed visual artists in the Old Mill District on August 24-26, 2018.
+Art in the High Desert proudly presents more than 110 nationally acclaimed visual artists in the Old Mill District on August 23-25, 2019.
+Now 10th in the nation!
 Art in the High Desert is a signature annual event in Central Oregon’s thriving art scene.
 Mingle with fellow art lovers among booths of original arts and crafts.
 Get to know the artists showcasing mixed media, photography, jewelry, sculpture, ceramics, glass, printmaking, wood, fiber art, drawing and more.

-Happening on the streets on downtown Bend on September 21-22, Bend Oktoberfest is a place for great beer, fun games, silly events, and being a part of the Bend community.
+Happening on the streets on downtown Bend on September 20 and 21, Bend Oktoberfest is a place for great beer, fun games, silly events, and being a part of the Bend community.
 Join us for the wiener dog race, traditional music, dancing, beer bong, stein holds, and so much more!

-Bend Fall Festival happens on the streets of downtown Bend.
-Oct.
-5-7.
+Bend Fall Festival returns Oct.
+4-6 on the streets of downtown Bend.
 Welcome the coziness of fall with pumpkin carving, gourmet dining and wine options, a harvest market and festive food and music.

 Bend Venture Conference is the largest angel conference in the Pacific Northwest and is known for connecting early stage companies and entrepreneurs with investment and mentors.
-Hosted by Economic Development of Central Oregon in late October, this annual event includes attendees, investors and companies with the possibility of one million in investments and services awarded to multiple companies.
+Hosted by Economic Development of Central Oregon, October 17-18, 2019, this annual event includes attendees, investors and companies with the possibility of one million in investments and services awarded to multiple companies.

 Bend Design Conference is a series of conversations, workshops, tours and exhibits by and for creative innovators everywhere.
 Bend Design Conference by Scalehouse happening October 25-26 for creative thinkers, innovators and disrupters everywhere.